Blog/Policy & Research/News/Immigration/Legal Avenues

 4| Options for international graduates to stay and work in the U.S. are very limited

-Countries that the U.S. competes with economically are capitalizing on the difficulties facing international students in the U.S. by increasing their recruiting efforts and expanding opportunities for international graduates in hopes of attracting them to their own countries.
-For example, Canada’s international student population has tripled over the last decade, thanks in part to policies like streamlined pathways to permanent residency that reward in-country education and work experience.
+Countries that the U.S. competes with economically are capitalizing on these difficulties by increasing their recruiting efforts and expanding opportunities for international graduates.
+Since 2000, the U.S. has lost 20% of its share of the international student market to countries like Canada, the U.K. and Australia.
+Canada’s international student population reached more than one million in 2023, thanks in part to policies like streamlined pathways to permanent residency that reward in-country education and work experience.

 Solutions to effectively recruit and retain international students and graduates in the United States